thearmanqureshi/StitchPay/README.md

 - Resend receipt — resend the stored receipt to the worker's email from the view modal
 - View receipt — eye icon opens the stored receipt in an iframe modal
 - Pieces and wages frozen after marking paid — new entries after payment don't affect paid records
+- Inactive workers doesn't appear in the wage sheet
 - Cycle switching — view and manage wages for any of the last 6 cycles
 - Export wage sheet to CSV